-What is trading strategy for crypto market?
-Why 99% of your success depend on the trading strategy.
+What is trading strategy for crypto trading?
+Why 99% of your success depend on the trading strategy?

 By Yaroslav Krasko Updated November 21, 2022

 Most beginners, after registering on the cryptocurrency exchange, immediately begin to open trading deals.
 At the same time, almost 100% of beginners open trades based on their intuition and feelings.
 As a result, it leads to a complete loss of balance.

 - What is a trading strategy?

 - Types of trading strategies.

 A trading strategy is a set of rules, or rather a clear plan of action, following which you must open and close your trading deals.
 Strategy is a must before trading.
 It is the presence of a trading strategy and following clear trading rules that allows you to earn steadily, while the lack of a trading strategy only leads to losses.

 When you open a trading chart for the first time, you will most likely see chaos with price fluctuations.
 But, this is not the case.
 The price follows certain laws and obeys the rules of psychology and emotions.
 Based on this, you can identify certain patterns of price behavior.
 On the basis of these laws and trade strategies are created.

 An example: In the chart below you can see a clear resistance level (marked in white).
 After the level was tested as a resistance, the price began to gradually, with small candles, approach this level.
 As a result, there was a level breakout and a strong impulse rise in price by 25%.

 Market participants have noticed that this pattern, in most cases, led to a breakout and an increase in the value of the asset.
 Thus, with the help of such patterns you can predict the future behavior of the price.
 Based on these patterns, trade strategies are created.